CoverID/react-native-package/README.md

       "typescript": "^4.1.3",
       "uuid": "^7.0.3"
     }
-6. copy src folder (overwrite) or you can modify this sample folder
+4. copy src folder (overwrite) or you can modify this sample folder
-7. yarn && yarn example
-8. change example/src/App.tsx to:
+5. change example/src/App.tsx to:
     import * as React from 'react';

     import Bm7Component from 'react-native-bm7-component';